As a guest in anabela's kitchen - a culinary excursion with a recipe

 Preparation:

-Boil the potatoes with their skins on, then peel and cut them into slices while they are still warm.
-Stir together a warm marinade from chicken stock, vinegar, mustard, salt, pepper, sugar and the diced shallots and pour over the potato slices.
+Boil the potatoes with their skins on, then peel and slice while still lukewarm.
+Mix together a warm marinade of chicken stock, vinegar, mustard, salt, pepper, sugar, and diced shallots and pour over the potato slices.

-Leave for a quarter of an hour and then taste.
+Let it steep for a quarter of an hour and then season to taste.

-Mix in the parsley, chives, lemon juice and lemon zest just before serving.
-Serve and finish with a drizzle of good olive oil and don't forget the tapenade!
-It gives the recipe a great, slightly tart flavor that rounds it off nicely.
+Just before serving, stir in the parsley, chives, lemon juice, and lemon zest.
+Serve and finish with a drizzle of good olive oil.
+Don't forget the tapenade!
+It adds a wonderful, slightly bitter flavor to the recipe, rounding it all off nicely.

 Preparation:

-Thinly slice the fennel with the mandolin.
-Alternatively, you can also use a kitchen grater, an asparagus peeler or a sharp knife.
-The main thing is that the stripes are nice and fine.
+Cut the fennel into thin slices using a mandolin.
+Alternatively, you can use a grater, an asparagus peeler, or a sharp knife.
+The main thing is to get the strips nice and fine.

-Blanch the tomatoes, peel, cut into quarters and deseed.
-Cut the onion into thin rings.
+Blanch the tomatoes, peel them, quarter them, and remove the seeds.
+Slice the onion into thin rings.

-Mix together a marinade of vinegar, oil, sugar, salt and lemon juice, pour over the fennel and onion and let both sit for half an hour.
+Mix vinegar, oil, sugar, salt and lemon juice to make a marinade, pour it over the fennel and onion and let it sit together for half an hour.

 Now add the tomato quarters.
-Roughly chop the basil and coriander, add and sprinkle over the zest of the lemon and finally the chopped parsley.
-Serve and decorate with romaine lettuce hearts.
-Then pour a drizzle of good olive oil over the plate.
+Roughly chop the basil and coriander, add them, and sprinkle with lemon zest and finally the chopped parsley.
+Serve and garnish with romaine lettuce hearts.
+Then, on the plate, drizzle with a good olive oil.

-Our wine recommendation: The Conceito branco 2013, an extremely fine and mineral wine reminiscent of great Chablis Grand Crus.
-This wine is the ideal accompaniment for fish and crustaceans due to its wonderful meltiness, its slightly salty side and its natural acidity.
-But it also goes well with risotto and white meat.
+Our wine recommendation: The Conceito branco 2013, a remarkably fine and minerally wine reminiscent of the great Chablis Grand Crus.
+With its wonderful smoothness, slightly salty character, and natural acidity, this wine is the ideal accompaniment to fish and shellfish.
+It also pairs well with risotto and white meat.

 Bon appétit, or bom proveito!